-Randolph J. Stayin, a Republican of Virginia, is the Vice Chairman of the U.S. International Trade Commission.
+Randolph J. Stayin, a Republican of Virginia, is the Vice Chair of the U.S. International Trade Commission.

-Vice Chairman Stayin was nominated to the USITC by President Donald J. Trump on October 2, 2017; renominated on January 16, 2019; and confirmed by the U.S. Senate on August 1, 2019.
+Vice Chair Stayin was nominated to the USITC by President Donald J. Trump on October 2, 2017; renominated on January 16, 2019; and confirmed by the U.S. Senate on August 1, 2019.
 He was sworn in as a member of the Commission on August 23, 2019, for a term expiring on June 16, 2026.
-President Trump designated him Vice Chairman for the two-year Vice Chairmanship term expiring on June 16, 2022.
+President Trump designated him Vice Chair for the two-year Vice Chair term expiring on June 16, 2022.

 Vice Chair Stayin has had more than 40 years of litigation, legislative, and regulatory advocacy experience in international trade policy, trade law, and regulatory compliance.
 As an attorney in private practice, he represented clients in antidumping and countervailing duty proceedings, including investigations, sunset reviews, administrative reviews, scope reviews, and anti-circumvention investigations.
 In addition, global safeguard investigations under section 201, investigations of unfair trade practices under section 301, section 232 national security investigations, and investigations related to the Generalized System of Preferences were also significant in his practice.
 He has litigated appeals before the U.S. Court of International Trade, the Court of Appeals for the Federal Circuit, and North American Free Trade Agreement (NAFTA) dispute resolution panels.